Your front door is one of the critical aspects of your home as it helps to secure you and your family from burglars or intruders.

 1. Consider Your Door Type

 You would have to consider the door type, location, and room you intend to use it.

 2. Consider the door lock function

 Another vital question you must ask yourself is what function you desire from your Schlage lock.
-For example, you might be concerned about specific features such as keyed entry, integration with smart home systems, Wi-Fi system, or built-in alarm system.
+For example, you might be concerned about specific features such as keyed entry, integration with smart home systems, Wi-Fi systems, or built-in alarm systems.

 3. Consider the design and finish